 Sadly, too many bloggers overlook this important page and do not share enough.
 Or, worse yet, they do not even have one (GAH – the horror)!!!

-Your about me page is more than a picture of you and a couple of sentences about your site.
+The about me page is more than a picture of you and a couple of sentences about your site.
 It is more than saying “I love to talk about pink unicorns and fluffy pillows.
 You can email me here.”
 It really needs to sell you as someone who will trust you and will become that die-hard, loyal fan.

 I get that it is tough to write about yourself.
 This was a challenge I faced as well.
 But, I worked my way through it and now, my About Me page tells a powerful story and gives new readers an opportunity to get to know me before they decide to follow my site.

-HOW TO WRITE A COMPELLING ABOUT PAGE
+HOW TO WRITE THE PERFECT ABOUT PAGE ON YOUR BLOG

 1. Who is Your Reader?